 The last decade has seen the specialty coffee industry champion many concepts more commonly associated with wine, such as terroir, tasting notes, and variety blends, as it seeks to cultivate the prestige of wine appreciation.

 Originally developed in 1995 by Ted Lingle (now Executive Director at the Coffee Quality Institute) the coffee tasting wheel has become the industry standard for navigating the vast world of coffee flavour.
-A later version

 was developed by the then SCAA and World Coffee Research in collaboration the University of California, Davis (UC Davis) to identify 110 flavour, aroma, and texture attributes present in coffee.

-But the original flavour wheel format used to chart the sensory landscape of coffee, and other products, including chocolate, honey, tea, and whisky, owes its existence to sensory chemist Ann Noble, who developed the wine aroma wheel
+However, the original flavour wheel format used to chart the sensory landscape of coffee, and other products, including chocolate, honey, tea, and whisky, owes its existence to sensory chemist Ann Noble, who developed the wine aroma wheel

 at UC Davis in the 1970s.